 WHAT IS A PULMONARY FUNCTION TEST

-Pulmonary function tests are a group of non-invasive tests that evaluate how well your lungs work.
+Pulmonary function tests are a group of tests that evaluate how well your lungs work.
 These tests determine how much air your lungs can hold, how quickly you can move air in and out of your lungs, and how well your lungs put oxygen into and remove carbon dioxide from your blood.

 The tests can diagnose lung diseases, measure severity of lung problems, and check to see how well treatment for a lung disease is working.